mrookiiheya-arch/kotodama-os/README.md

 Today’s LLMs deliver strong task performance.
 However, behavioral consistency, interaction distance, and long-term persona continuity remain structurally underdefined in many deployment contexts.

-Kotodama OS proposes to address this gap by formalizing this underdefined Behavior Layer as an explicit architectural component.
+Kotodama OS addresses this gap by defining behavioral governance as an explicit, independent architectural concern.

 As AI systems become increasingly socially embedded, behavioral reliability is evolving from a UX concern into a structural trust requirement.